KrustyHack/docker-toggl/README.md

 At Docker Image Library: https://hub.docker.com/r/webcoreit/toggl/

 ## Warning
-_This is a WIP and is bleading edge_ :feelsgood:
+_This is a WIP and is bleeding edge_ :feelsgood:

 There are some QT5 problems.
 Resizing the window "fixes" them.